Prasad-bhoite19/MYSQL-TO-RDS-MIGRATION-USING-EC2/README.md

 EXIT;

-Step 2 — Export the Local MySQL Database mysqldump -u root -p studentdb > mydb.sql
+Step 2 — Export the Local MySQL Database sudo mysqldump -u root -p studentdb > mydb.sql
 🧾 This command exports your database into a .sql file for migration.

 Step 3 — Create an RDS Database